 - Low thermal conductivity

 The particles inside the ceramic material cannot shift easily as they do in metal.
-This is because of the specifications of the ionic and covalent bonding mechanism.
+This is because of the specifications of the ionic and covalent bonding mechanisms.
 They make you unable to notice any deformations.

 Once damaged, ceramics can hardly get repaired.
 It’s not impossible, though.
 There is a Japanese technique for repairing broken pottery known as Kintsugi.
 Instead of disguise, the repair on the visible damage of the pottery is to be part of its historical past.
 This feature adds to the value of the object sometimes.